-But after recovering evidence in her room and locker, investigators realized she was a suspect.
+But after recovering evidence in her room and locker, investigators realized she was the prime suspect.

-A trail of digital evidence led to Richardson and Steinke, mainly consisting of the email exchanges between the two.
+A trail of digital evidence led to Jasmine Richardson and Jeremy Steinke, mainly consisting of the email exchanges between the two.
 They were tracked down and arrested in Steinke’s truck.

 It was indicated that Steinke killed Richardson’s parents downstairs, while she was upstairs in her brother’s room.